purpleidea/mgmt/docs/resource-guide.md

 the input event channel using the `Event` helper method.
 The Watch function should run continuously until a shutdown message is received.
-If at any time something goes wrong, you should return an error, and the `mgmt` engine will handle possibly restarting the main loop based on the `retry` meta parameters.
+If at any time something goes wrong, you should return an error, and the `mgmt` engine will handle possibly restarting the main loop based on the `retry` meta parameter.

 It is better to send an event notification which turns out to be spurious, than to miss a possible event.
 Resources which can miss events are incorrect and need